ExploringElixir/TodolistWithSugar/README.md

 # Todolist

-Todolist web app written with the Elixir Sugar web framework for "Exploring Elixir" tutorial videos
+Todolist web app written with the Elixir Sugar web framework for "Exploring Elixir" tutorial videos.

+### Assumptions
+You'll need to have Erlang and Elixir installed.
+You'll also need to have Postgres or MySql installed.

 ### Steps I took to set up the project